mondejar/ecg-classification/README.md

     4. global_RR / AVG(global_RR)

  **NOTE**:
  *Beats having a R–R interval smaller than 150 ms or higher than 2 s most probably involve segmentation errors and are discarded*.
- Extracted from: Weighted Conditional Random Fields for Supervised Interpatient Heartbeat Classification*
+"Weighted Conditional Random Fields for Supervised Interpatient Heartbeat Classification"*

 ### 4 Normalization of the features